-* Global shares rebound but post worst week since June 2012
+* Shares rebound but on track for worst week since June

 * Gold, oil off lows but remain vulnerable to renewed slide